And they’re off to the races !!

 We get two clues from this provision:

-- and there can be an all out prohibition against signs in “common areas”.
+- The corporation can prohibit electoral signs on “common areas” of the building.
 Note that it does not refer to “common elements” but to “common areas“.
 This may counter the language of section 322, which restricted the advertising to one’s unit.
 It also may restrict a condo’s ability to prevent signs on someone’s exclusive-use front yard.

 Penalty and fines